 Brush Gently, Not Aggressively

-Scrubbing harder will not make teeth whiten faster.
-It often leads to gum irritation and tooth sensitivity, even with a gentle formula.
-Soft, controlled brushing allows the whitening ingredients to work without stressing enamel or soft tissue.
+Scrubbing harder won’t whiten faster — it increases irritation risk.
+Soft, controlled brushing lets the ingredients work without stressing enamel or soft tissue.

 Keep Your Whitening Routine Simple

-Using several whitening products together increases the risk of sensitivity.
-If you choose a whitening powder, avoid adding strips, strong whitening mouthwash, or pens to the same routine.
-Simplicity helps prevent irritation and makes it easier to spot what works for your teeth.
+Using several whitening products together increases sensitivity risk.
+If you choose a powder, avoid stacking strips, strong rinses, or whitening pens in the same routine.
+Simplicity helps prevent irritation and makes it easier to identify what works.

-If you notice sensitivity starting to build, taking a short break can help.
-Rest days allow teeth and gums to settle before continuing.
-Whitening should feel comfortable, not rushed, and breaks are part of safe long-term use.
+If sensitivity builds, take a short break.
+Rest days allow teeth and gums to settle — whitening should feel comfortable, not rushed.

 Keep Expectations Realistic